-Patients navigating though fertility issues have already been put through the wringer emotionally, physically & financially.
-Yet parents successful through fertility treatments unanimously say it was all worth it – that beautiful bundle of joy was worth all the pain and suffering.
+Patients going though fertility issues have already been put through the wringer emotionally, physically & financially.
+Yet parents successful through fertility treatments unanimously say it was all worth it.
+That beautiful bundle of joy was worth all the pain and suffering.

-Then came the rumors that children born through infertility treatments were at a greater risk for developmental delays and autism.
+Then came the rumors that infertility treatments posed a greater risk for a child’s development, causing delays and autism.
 You could almost feel the rug being ripped out from under these folks.
 Haven’t they been through enough?
 But as it turns out, the rumors (thankfully) weren’t true.

-According to Centers for Disease Control and Prevention (CDC), approximately 1.5% of all infants in the US are conceived using assisted reproductive technology (ART), including in vitro fertilization (IVF).
-Previously studies have suggested such treatment may lead to developmental problems in children born using this technology.
+According to Centers for Disease Control and Prevention (CDC), approximately 2.1% of all infants in the US are conceived using assisted reproductive technology (ART), including in vitro fertilization (IVF).
+So the concern over their child’s development was all too real.

-The new study, published online January 4th in the journal JAMA Pediatrics, followed over 5,800 children born in New York state between 2008 and 2010.
-They included 1,830 children conceived through various forms of infertility treatment — including fertility drugs and more extensive treatments such as in vitro fertilization (IVF), frozen embryo transfer, ICSI, and the non-ART treatment OI, with or without intrauterine insemination (IUI).
-It accounted for factors such as parents’ age, education levels and mothers’ smoking and drinking habits during pregnancy.
+Yeung was the author of a study published online January 2016 in the journal JAMA Pediatrics.
+The study followed over 5,800 children born in New York state between 2008 and 2010.
+They included 1,830 children conceived through various forms of infertility treatment.
+It included fertility drugs and treatments such as in vitro fertilization (IVF), frozen embryo transfer, ICSI, and the non-ART treatment ovulation induction, with or without intrauterine insemination (IUI).
+It also accounted for factors such as parents’ age, education levels and mothers’ smoking and drinking habits during pregnancy.

 The result?
 Children conceived through infertility treatment were at no higher risk for early developmental delays at the age of 3 than their peers whose parents conceived naturally.